panipinaka/Data-Structure/README.md

 C program on single linkedlist and double linkedlist data-structure

 This code is made on codeblocks
-To run this code use codeblocks and click on import existing project import .cbp file
+To run this code use codeblocks,click on import existing project and import .cbp file
-# (keep .cbp .c .h and main file in one folder)
+# (keep .cbp, .c, .h and main file in one folder)